 Always dry out the closet between bursts of drying and stop using it at any sign of mold.
 Use this solution sparingly and ensure you spin your clothing in the washing machine multiple times before hanging it in a closet.
 The closer the laundry is to dry when placed in a closet, the longer you’ll be able to sustain this approach.

 This is arguably the most effective solution to drying wet clothing in a confined space, such as a bedroom.
 The fan on a dehumidifier reduces humidity in a room, which is essential when wet clothing is present.

 A dehumidifier achieves this aim by extracting moisture from the air of a room.
 Better yet, most modern dehumidifier models have a laundry setting designed to work harder to counter the side effects of drying damp clothing.

-Dehumidifiers are more cost-effective than tumble dryers, as they require significantly less energy to operate.
+Dehumidifiers are more cost-effective than tumble dryers, requiring significantly less energy.
 They take up to six hours to dry laundry in a bedroom.
 Arrange your damp clothes early, leaving plenty of time for them to dry before bed.